 - Not a fan of dried cranberries?
 Use dried cherries, raisins, chopped dried apples, or leave them out completely.

-- Can’t find pumpkin seeds?
-Add some pecans, dried cranberries, or skip them.
+- Can’t find pumpkin seeds, aka pepitas?
+Add more pecans or skip them completely.

-- Add chocolate chips, white chocolate chips, or butterscotch chips to the granola as you let it cool after it bakes.
+- Add chocolate chips, white chocolate chips, or butterscotch chips to the granola as it cools.

-- Add 2 Tablespoons of unsweetened cocoa powder with the wet ingredients for chocolate pumpkin granola.
+- Add 2 Tablespoons of unsweetened natural or dutch-process cocoa powder with the wet ingredients for chocolate pumpkin granola.

 Crunchy Pumpkin Spice Granola